 - Keep your receipts and take lots of photos

 - Submit the project reimbursement form online

 - Send in copies of all your receipts

 - A reimbursement check will come in the mail

 Submit your report before the 15th of each month to receive your reimbursement the 1st week of the following month.

-There are no dealines.
+There is no deadline.
 Apply at any time.
-2019 applications accepted while funds last.
+Applications accepted while funds last.

 Below are a few project ideas to kick-start your creativity, but you're not limited to these.
 We're excited to see what you come up with!

 Get your friends or neighbors together to clean up trash at a local lake, creek, or wetland.
 Use grant money to promote your event, and purchase gloves, trashbags, and snacks for your volunteers.